-(d) Simultaneously with making the deposit into the Bond Fund, there shall be transferred from the Revenue Fund into the special fund designated "2015 Water and Sewer Revenue Bond Fund" created to secure the 2015 Bonds and the special fund designated "2011 Water and Sewer Revenue Bond Fund" created to secure the 2011 Bond (collectively, the "Parity Bond Funds") amounts equal to the required monthly deposit into each fund.
-The obligation to make the required monthly deposits into the Bond Fund and the Parity Bond Funds shall rank on a parity of security.
+(d) Simultaneously with making the deposit into the Bond Fund, there shall be transferred from the Revenue Fund into the special fund designated "2020 Water and Sewer Revenue Bond Fund" created to secure the 2020 Bonds and the special fund designated "2011 Water and Sewer Revenue Bond Fund" created to secure the 2011 Bond (collectively, the "Parity Bond Funds") amounts equal to the required monthly deposit into each fund.
+The obligation to make the required monthly deposits into the Bond Funds shall rank on a parity of security.
 If the City issues any additional parity bonds, the obligation to make payments into debt service and any debt service reserve funds for those bonds shall rank on a parity of security with the obligation to make payments into the Bond Fund and the Parity Bond Funds.
-In the event the System revenues remaining after the required monthly deposit into the Operation and Maintenance Fund are insufficient to make the full monthly deposits into the Bond Fund, the Parity Bond Funds and the bond funds for the additional parity bonds, the amount deposited into each shall be reduced proportionately.
+In the event the System revenues remaining after the required monthly deposits into the Bond Funds, the Parity Bond Funds and the bond funds for the additional parity bonds, the obligation and Maintenance Fund are insufficient to make the full monthly deposits into the Bond Fund, the Parity Bond Funds and the bond funds for the additional parity bonds, the operation and Maintenance Fund are insufficient to make the full monthly deposits into the Bond Fund, the Parity Bond Funds and the bond funds for the additional parity bonds, the amount deposited into each shall be reduced proportionately.